dell-esg/openshift-bare-metal/README.md

 # python install.py                                              # install Ansible modules we'll use
 ```

-We need to setup an NFS share with a few SCP files, update *src/bios-configuration/vars/all.yaml* with IP address and network information although if you are using the same set of IP addresses recommended in this Reference Architecture then you can leave them as-is.
+After the Ansible modules have been installed, an NFS share has to be created where the required SCP files will be placed so that they be imported by iDRAC.
+Update *src/bios=configuration/inventory.yaml* and *src/bios-configuration/vars/all.yaml*, though if you are using the same set of IP addresses recommended in this Reference Architecture then you can leave them as-is.

 ```
 $ export PYTHONPATH=/opt/rh/python27/root/usr/lib/python2.7/site-packages    # may want to put in .bashrc